tm-a-t/TGPy/guide/docs/index.md

 **[Extensibility Guide:](/extensibility/context/)** Special features for advanced usage.

 **[Reference:](/reference/builtins/)** List of TGPy objects and settings.

 Learning for the first time?
-Read the pages one by one clicking the «Next» button in the bottom.
+Read the pages one by one by clicking the "Next" button in the bottom.

-You can also skip pages with the menu on the left.
+You can also skip pages using the menu on the left.

-## Haven’t TGPy installed yet?
+## Haven't installed TGPy yet?

 Start with [Installation](/installation/) and move on to the Basics Guide.